kinow/kinoshita.eti.br/_posts/2017-01-07-apache-commons-text.md

 ---
-title: 'Apache Commons Text'
-author: kinow
+date: 2017-01-07 20:39:03 +1300
+layout: post
 tags:
 - java
 - programming
 - apache software foundation
-category: 'blog'
-time: '20:39:03'
+title: Apache Commons Text
 ---

 There is a new component in Apache Commons: Apache Commons Text.
 The 1.0 release might be announced